 Pus that drains through the skin

-Swelling or a firm mass in the abdomen—mainly in the lower part
+Swelling or a hard lump in the belly

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.